Pierre Poilievre: 45th Parliament

 Poilievre spoke as party leader on May 13 stating that he would look for common ground with the Liberal government and that he wanted them to continue to "steal" his ideas, referencing proposals on the carbon tax among other issues.
 On May 25, Poilievre reaffirmed that he would work with the government to end the United States trade war with Canada and informed Prime Minister Mark Carney that he and his party were "happy to cooperate any way we can".
-On June 20, Poilievre's Conservatives voted in favour to pass Liberal Bill C-5 which aimed to remove interprovincial trade barriers.
+On June 20, Poilievre's Conservatives voted in favour of Liberal Bill C-5, which aimed to remove interprovincial trade barriers.

 On August 18, Poilievre returned to Parliament by winning the Battle River—Crowfoot by-election with almost 81 percent of the vote.
-No other candidates reached 10 percent and the Liberals dropped to third place behind independent Bonnie Critchley.
+No other candidates reached 10 percent, and the Liberals dropped to third place behind independent Bonnie Critchley.

-Before returning for the fall session of the 45th Parliament, Poilievre proposed introducing three Conservative bills, the Canadian Sovereignty Act, the Stand On Guard Act, and the Jail Not Bail Act.
+Before returning for the fall session of the 45th Parliament, Poilievre proposed introducing three Conservative bills, the Canadian Sovereignty Act, the Stand on Guard Act, and the Jail Not Bail Act.

 In October, he claimed that scandals under the Trudeau government should have resulted in jail time for the then-Prime Minister, that the RCMP covered it up, and that former RCMP commissioner Brenda Lucki was "despicable" and participated in "deception and political interference" in favour of the Liberal government.
 Other parties called in the House of Commons for him to apologize, but he doubled down and asserted the Liberal party was "trying to distract from their inflation, rising cost of living, by talking about their corruption".
+Poilievre's office saw the departure of Jenni Byrne as his campaign manager and the appointment of Steve Outhouse in November 2025.
 After the presentation of the 2025 federal budget, Conservative MP Chris d'Entremont crossed the floor to join the Liberal caucus, citing issues with Poilievre's leadership.
+This was followed by three more defections to the Liberal caucus: Michael Ma on December 11, Matt Jeneroux on February 18, 2026, and Marilyn Gladu on April 8.
+Quebec MP Richard Martel was nominated to the Senate by Carney on July 7; the seat was lost to the Liberals in an August by-election.
+Poilievre responded by accusing Carney of using "dirty backroom deals" to secure a majority government, and said he personally supported the automatic triggering of a recall petition following a floor crossing.